lhondareyte/nanobsd/README.md

 #  Nanobsd configuration scripts

-Scripts and configuration files to build NanoBSD images for amd64 and armv7.
+Scripts and configuration files to build NanoBSD images for amd64 (aka x86_64) and armv7.

 ## Howto